-Now, I’m not very good with statistics, but I have a copy of the results of a survey done by LifeWay Research.
-They polled 1402 “unchurched” adults (defined as people not going to church in the last six months) and found some interesting responses.
+How are you at statistical analysis?
+If you are like me, you may not be very good.
+But I have a copy of the results of a survey done by LifeWay Research.
+They polled 1402 unchurched adults (defined as people not going to church in the last six months) and found some interesting responses.
 What conclusions do you draw from these responses?

 71% think believing in Jesus makes a positive difference in a person’s life.

 72% say the church is full of hypocrites.